dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 The dashboard uses packaged Alpine.js for transient browser state such as navigation, table density, filter visibility, selection, and modal controls.
-Scheduler state remains server-owned: task rows, history records, and logs are rendered from scheduler APIs and the dashboard storage backends.
+The scheduler remains the source of truth: task rows, history records, and logs are rendered from scheduler APIs and the dashboard storage backends.

 ## Configuration